rliang/termedit.nvim/README.md

 # termedit.nvim
-Sets the Neovim host instance as $EDITOR.
+Sets the Neovim host instance as `$EDITOR`.

 ## Summary
-This plugin sets '$EDITOR' to a python script that has the host Neovim instance open its given arguments.
+This plugin sets `$EDITOR` to a python script that has the host Neovim instance open its given arguments.
 It's useful mostly for `:term`.

 The script blocks until all given files are closed.
 Then, the active buffer at